goodiesavolonte/goodiesavolonte.github.io/_posts/2013-10-31-jerk-chicken-okra-rice.md

 [<img class="alignnone size-full wp-image-616" alt="Jerk Chicken & Okra Rice" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_6254.jpg" width="552" height="828" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_6254.jpg)

 There are many dishes from around the world that I would like to try but never had the chance.
 You always hear or read about it on TV or internet and you know it must be delicious.
-You could do it yourself, follow a recipe, but you&#8217;re not sure how it&#8217;s supposed to taste like.
+You could do it yourself, follow a recipe, but you're not sure how it's supposed to taste like.
 Things like Mexican mole, Filipino pata or Peruvian ceviche are on my must-try list.
 Until last month, Jerk Chicken was also on that list.
-One of my friend who&#8217;s from Jamaican origin prepared Jerk Chicken not long ago and I was lucky to be able to try it.
+One of my friend who's from Jamaican origin prepared Jerk Chicken not long ago and I was lucky to be able to try it.
 Of course, the next step was to make my own.

 <!--more-->

 [<img class="alignnone size-full wp-image-615" alt="Jerk Chicken & Okra Rice" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_6241.jpg" width="552" height="828" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_6241.jpg)

 I thought I would use the same technique that I use to make roast chicken, that is, butterfly the whole chicken.
 I like this way of roasting because most of the skin is exposed to the heat and crisp up when using a traditional oven.
 Prior to roasting, the chicken is marinated for at least one day to get all the flavors into the meat.
 The marinade is then use to make a wonderful sauce.
-Finally, it&#8217;s served with brown rice and okra.
+Finally, it's served with brown rice and okra.

 [<img class="alignnone size-full wp-image-614" alt="Jerk Chicken" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_6238.jpg" width="552" height="459" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_6238.jpg)